awesomeWM/awesome/docs/03-declarative-layout.md

 ### Awful widgets

-This modules contains the higher level window manager widgets.
+This module contains the higher level window manager widgets.
 Since most of them are used by the default config, here is how it maps:

 @DOC_awful_wibar_defaultwibar_EXAMPLE@